elastic/integrations/packages/sysmon/docs/README.md

 Use the Sysmon integration to collect logs from linux machine which has sysmon tool running.
 Then visualize that data in Kibana, create alerts to notify you if something goes wrong, and reference data when troubleshooting an issue.

-## Data streams

-The Sysmon integration collects logs data.

-**Logs** help you keep a record of events that happen on your machine.
-Log data streams collected by the Sysmon integration include security events collected by sysmon monitor tool on machines running macOS or Linux.
-See more details in the [Logs reference](#logs-reference).

 ## Requirements

 You need Elasticsearch for storing and searching your data and Kibana for visualizing and managing it.